ibnuhafidzh/cveditornetcore6mvcdapper/README.md

 ## Nugget Packages

 here's the list of nugget package that was installed :
-- dapper version 2.13.5 for orm and connectivity to postgree database
+- dapper version 2.13.5 for orm and data mapper that will enchance the ado.net connectivity
 - npgsql version 8.0.3 connectivity to postgree database

-## Before Run This Application
+## list of required application

 if you'r using local pc or laptop makesure when you'r running this project. you should have installed this list of application :